cessen/tenthash/README.md

 # TentHash

-TentHash is a non-cryptographic 160-bit hash function that prioritizes quality while also being reasonably fast and easy to implement.
+TentHash is a high-quality, non-cryptographic, 160-bit hash function.
+It is also portable, easy to implement, and reasonably fast.

 - [TentHash Specification](docs/specification.md)
 - [Design Rationale Document](docs/design_rationale.md)